Eating Salmon While Pregnant – Is it Safe?

 1. Tinned or Canned Salmon

-Tinned salmon is safe to consume during pregnancy as it’s sterilized during the canning process.
+Tinned salmon is safe to consume during pregnancy as it’s sterilised during the canning process.
 Just take care as tinned salmon usually consists of larger bones.
 So make sure you remove them before consuming.

 2. Fresh, Cooked, or Frozen Salmon Steak